“Let yourself be silently drawn by the strange pull of what you really love. It will not lead you astray.” – Rumi

 I bring the playfulness of my inner child to my work.
 She loves the shine of metal, the sparkle of beautiful stones, the dance of flame and the magic that makes every creation come together.

+I grew up on the shores of Lake Superior in Northern Ontario, Canada.
 The wisdom of the seasons is a significant inspiration for in my work.
 Paying attention to the rhythm and lessons in nature I notice that my inner life of soul often mirrors what transpires in the natural world.
 We are all a part of the interconnected web of life.

 I love that I am connected to all those who receive my work and am grateful when others find it meaningful in their lives.